konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 # <a name="pri" style="margin: 0; text-decoration: none; pointer-events: none;">The Primary Functions of は and が

-## Topic-marking は
+## Topical は

 The Japanese language has a special concept known as the **topic**.
 As its name implies, the topic is simply something that the speaker is broadly talking about.
-In Japanese, the topic is typically marked by は.
+In Japanese, **the topic is typically marked by は**.
 That means whatever comes immediately before は is a topic.
 Once a topic has been introduced in Japanese, it can even persist across the end of its sentence and set the general theme for the following sentences.
-Almost all sentences that have a topic marked by は in Japanese take the structure of:
+Almost all sentences that have a topic marked by は take the structure of:

-> `Topic` + `は` + `Comment`
+> `Topic` + `Topical は` + `Comment`

-Whatever comes after topic-marking は is known as a **comment**, which is **something we want to say about the topic**.
+Whatever comes after topical は is known as a **comment**, which is **something we want to say about the topic**.
 The comment contains the focus of the sentence, so it expresses information the speaker wants the listener to know about the topic.

+Think of topical は as the default form of は. **All it does is mark the topic, and it adds no further nuance to the sentence.**

-## <a name="subj-ga" style="text-decoration: none; pointer-events: none;">Subject-marking が
+## <a name="subj-ga" style="text-decoration: none; pointer-events: none;">Descriptive が

+**The particle が is used to mark a subject**.
 A **subject** is one of two main components of a sentence, the other being the **predicate**.
 The subject is usually a noun; and the predicate is usually a noun, adjective, or verb.
-The subject in Japanese is typically marked by が.
 A sentence with a subject may look like:

-> `Subject` + `が` + `Predicate`
+> `Subject` + `Descriptive が` + `Predicate`

+There are two main usages of this subject-marking particle が.
+The most common one is **descriptive が**, and it has its name because it's usually used to describe things or events.
+The other usage, exclusive が, will be introduced later in the chapter.

+Think of descriptive が as the default form of が. **All it does is mark the subject, and it adds no further nuance to the sentence.**

 # <a name="topicalization" style="text-decoration: none; pointer-events: none;">Topicalization

 All kinds of words may become a topic in Japanese.
-When は marks some word in Japanese, we say that the word has been **topicalized**.
+When は marks some word in Japanese, we say that the word has been topicalized.
 That is, it has been made into a topic through the process of **topicalization**.
 After some part of the sentence is topicalized, it will usually appear at the front of the sentence.

 It is very common for は to topicalize a **subject**.
 This is where the confusion between は and が comes from.
 When a subject is marked by は, this does **not** mean it has ceased to be a subject. **It is both a topic and subject at the same time**.